kgrid-lab/nephroticsyndrome-computablephenotype/README.md

     $${\color{lightgreen}NSNOS_Encounter}$$
     $${\color{darkred}Exclude_Encounter}$$

-    2.2 Update running total for flags using previous encounters and the current one
+    2.2 Update running total for flags using previous encounters and the current one.
+If a condition was flagged in previous step, this step adds 1 to the running total for that condition.
     $${\color{red}NEPH5829_Total}$$
     $${\color{red}NEPH5832_Total}$$
     $${\color{red}NEPH5820_Total}$$